lennymd/formulaOne/proposal/proposal-f1.md

 My [third data-driven project](https://www.instagram.com/p/BiNgylbgKCq/?utm_source=ig_web_copy_link) was an animation about all the different fire alarms that had gone off on Euclid Street in Syracuse, a popular street for students to live on, during my academic year at Syracuse.

 My fourth, and most recent, data-driven project was my work with News21 during our investigation, Hate in America.
-As part of the investigation I created the interactive piece, *[The State of Hate](https://hateinamerica.news21.com/roadtrip/)*,that summarized and presented our findings from a cross-country road trip I was a part of.
+As part of the investigation I created the interactive piece, _[The State of Hate](https://hateinamerica.news21.com/roadtrip/)_, that summarized and presented our findings from a cross-country road trip I was a part of.
 I also researched and created an internal database of all the federally prosecuted hate crimes in the last 9 years, which helped others in the newsroom learn and find leads for their stories.

 ## Project Outcomes